RevisitingSSI/RevisitingSSI.com/_pages/meetings/20251202-kickoff-slides.md

 Identity cannot be owned, bought, sold, or treated as property.

 ### Key question:
-How do we resist "data ownership" commodification?
+How do we resist “data ownership” commodification?

-*"Owning your data" legitimizes markets that shouldn't exist.*
+*“Owning your data” legitimizes markets that shouldn’t exist*

 ----